translate/translate/docs/developers/releasing.rst

 This will create a tarball in :file:`dist/` which you can use for further testing.

-.. note:: We use a clean checkout just to make sure that no inadvertant changes make it into the release.
+.. note:: We use a clean checkout just to make sure that no inadvertent changes make it into the release.